toofarm/shanecom/_content/posts/how-to-land-a-job-in-tech-without-abilty-or-experience.md

 These experiences fixed me with the ideas that programming was a) something I could do, and b) significantly easier than it in fact turned out to be.

-With my journalism career coughing out its dying breaths, I spent a couple months working through Codeacademy.com courses and decided to commit to a career in tech.
+With my journalism career coughing out its dying breaths, I spent a couple months working through [Code Academy](https://www.codecademy.com/) courses and decided to commit to a career in tech.

 ## Bootcamps for better and worse